-Limit, or avoid, the use of highly reflective glazing that precludes day-time visual connection.
-Such glazing not only prevents the public environment from benefitting from signs of activity, but it can, when used over an entire façade, lead to the building being visually dominant.
+Limit or avoid the use of dark tinted or reflective glazing that precludes day-time visual connection.
+Such glazing not only prevents the public environment from benefiting from signs of activity, but it can, when used over an entire façade, lead to the building being visually dominant.
 Methods for achieving environmental control and privacy that do not preclude visual connections are available.
-Highly reflective cladding materials should also be avoided where they would create glare conditions in neighbouring streets and public spaces.
+Highly reflective cladding materials should also be avoided where they would create glare conditions in neighbouring streets and public spaces,